mandyreed223/nov_2025_luit/README.md

-# LUIT DEMO Repository
+# My LUIT Python Repository
-This repository has been created as a DEMO setup with LUIT class
+This repository has been created as part of my LUIT coursework to share Python DEMOs